David Artell: Managerial style

 Artell has been fined and given touchline bans by the Football Association for his "expressive and passionate touchline behaviour".

 Personal life

-In summer 2010, he graduated from the University of Chester with a degree in forensic biology, with the intention of going on to achieve a master's degree.
+In the summer of 2010, he graduated from the University of Chester with a degree in forensic biology, intending to go on to achieve a master's degree.
 He had previously studied a forensic and analytical science degree course at Sheffield Hallam University.